sphere-of-influence/sphere-of-influence.github.io/pages/content/about.md

 For technical details you can read the [source code on GitHub](https://github.com/bogstandard/Sphere-of-Influence).

+## Issues, Inaccuracies or Concerns
+If you've concerns about the content on Sphere of Influence, please contact a contributor.
+All concerns will be promptly addressed.

 ### Previous Works

 Sphere of Influence is a super-light rebuild of a concept originally realised by [@OldNewStandard](//twitter.com/OldNewStandard) with his [Atlaski Project](https://folio.brighton.ac.uk/user/eric-daddio/atlaski-stories-mapped) for the University of Brighton.